icylace/CursorRuler/README.md

 ### Without Git

-Download the latest source from [GitHub][CursorRuler repo] and then copy the CursorRuler folder to your Sublime Text's packages folder.
+Download the latest source from [GitHub](https://github.com/icylace/CursorRuler) and then copy the CursorRuler folder to your Sublime Text's packages folder.

 ### With Git